greg-raven/Uncommon-Sense/_drafts/all.md

 Society cannot exist, unless a controlling power upon will and appetite be placed somewhere; and the less of it there is within, the more there must be without.
 It is ordained in the eternal constitution of things, that men of intemperate minds cannot be free.
 Their passions forge their fetters.
 Edmund Burke

-The great inlet by which a colour for oppression has entered into the world is by one man’s pretending to determine concerning the happiness of another.
+The great inlet by which a colour for oppression has entered into the world is by one man's pretending to determine concerning the happiness of another.
 Edmund Burke

 The greater the power the more dangerous the abuse.
 Edmund Burke

-There is but one law for all, namely, that law which governs all law, the law of our Creator, the law of humanity, justice, equity — the law of nature, and of nations.
+There is but one law for all, namely, that law which governs all law, the law of our Creator, the law of humanity, justice, equity --- the law of nature, and of nations.
 Edmund Burke

 Toleration is good for all, or it is good for none.
 Edmund Burke